mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

    \t is the current matchtext (same as $regml(\n)), which is 'b'
    \a is "b c" while \A is "bc"

-Second match is on ‘ef’:
+Second match is on 'ef':

 .. code:: text